ahangarha/MV-Projects/CONTRIBUTING.md

+If you see some issue or you want to add or improve some feature, please open an issue before working on the project.
+Please make sure there is no related issue and nobody is doing the same change at the same time.

 Contribution to this project is very much like contributing to any other Free/Libre and Open Source project.
 Just follow these steps:

 1. Fork this repo.
-2. Clone your fork on your system
+2. Clone your fork on your system.
-3. Make a new branch from `develop` branch (This is important here!
-You need to checkout to `develop` branch and then make a branch)
+3. Make a new branch from the `develop` branch (This is important here!
+You need to checkout to the `develop` branch and then make a branch).
 4. Make the local development environment ready by running `npm install`.
-5. To run the project on live server, run `npm run watch`.
+5. To run the project on the live server, run `npm start`.
 6. Commit your changes.
-7. Push your commits to your own fork
+7. Push your commits to your fork.
-8. Send Pull Request from your new branch to this project's **develop branch**.
+8. Send Pull Request from your new branch on your fork to this project's **develop branch**.

 You are done.
 I will get notified and then take the next steps accordingly.